abdulwadood10/auction-website/README.md

 - Activate the virtual environment by going to directory in command line

       folder>venv\scripts\activate

--Once your virtual environment is activated, run this command in the command prompt to install all the libraries and dependencies required for this project.
+- Once your virtual environment is activated, run this command in the command prompt to install all the libraries and dependencies required for this project.

       pip install -r requirements.txt